 In February 2017, we initiated a biomarker driven, open-label, single-arm Phase 2 study in collaboration with MDACC.
 This study will enroll up to 48 MGMT-unmethylated GBM patients whose tumors have recurred following treatment with temozolomide.
 These patients will not have been treated previously with Avastin®.
 The primary endpoint of the study is overall survival.
+The historical comparison survival data for this study is lomustine based on a median overall survival of 7.2 months in unmethylated patients.
 Safety data from this study will become part of the overall safety dossier to support future filings with the FDA and other regulatory agencies.

 As of March 13, 2019, 47 patients had been enrolled in this Phase 2 study.
 The original starting dose of 40 mg/m2 of VAL-083 on days 1, 2 and 3, of a 21-day cycle, which was based on the results from our previous Phase 1/2 safety study of VAL-083 in patients with recurrent glioma (clinicaltrials.gov identifier: NCT01478178), has continued to demonstrate myelosuppression as the principal side effect of VAL-083, as per prior clinical experience.
 The safety profile has been well within the existing safety monitoring guidelines described in the present study protocol.
 However, in consultation with the principal investigator at MDACC, we have amended the protocol for this clinical study to modify the starting dose of VAL-083 to 30 mg/m2 on days 1, 2 and 3, of a 21-day cycle for this specific population previously treated with temozolomide.
 This modification may improve tolerance in this patient population and maximize overall exposure to VAL-083 thereby increasing the number of cycles of drug patients are able to receive.
-We have modified the patient screening platelet count, from $100,000/\mu$ L to $125,000/\mu$ L, for the same reasons.
+We have modified the patient screening platelet count, from $100,000/\mu$ L, for the same reasons.